ERCES Authority · Educational Reference

 2. Verify the system operates on battery power.

-3. Monitor battery voltage under load and confirm sufficient capacity for the required minimum duration (12 hours per IFC §510.5.3).
+3. Monitor battery voltage under load and confirm sufficient capacity for the required minimum duration (12 hours at full system load per IFC §510.4.2.3).

 Most AHJs accept a calibrated load test with a documented capacity calculation rather than a full 12-hour discharge — confirm the AHJ's accepted methodology before the inspection.
 Sealed lead-acid batteries typically have a 3–5 year service life; batteries beyond that window should be replaced regardless of test results.